 Like most energy providers operating in the UK, ScottishPower is subject to Ofgem's energy price cap.
 The cap sets the maximum rate that can be charged for ScottishPower's Standard tariff.

-In March 2021, ScottishPower prices were increased by 9% on the supplier's standard variable tariff in line with the new price cap rate announced by Ofgem.
-The price rise will come into effect on 1 April 2021 and will only affect customers on ScottishPower's Standard tariff.
-Prices on this plan will increase to £1,138 per year for average usage - a price rise of around £96 per year.
+In February 2021, ScottishPower prices were increased by 9% on the supplier's standard variable tariff in line with the new price cap rate announced by Ofgem.
+The price rise came into effect on 1 April 2021 and affected customers on ScottishPower's Standard tariff.
+Prices on this plan increased to £1,138 per year for average usage - a price rise of around £96 per year.

 The table below shows recent changes to ScottishPower prices, alongside changes by the rest of the big six energy suppliers:

 |Supplier||Price change 1||Date effective||Price change 2||Date effective||Price change 3||Date effective|

 |EDF Energy||-7%||1 Oct 2020||+9%||1 Apr 2021||+12%||1 Oct 2021|

 |British Gas||-7%||1 Oct 2020||+9%||1 Apr 2021||+12%||1 Oct 2021|

 |SSE||-7%||1 Oct 2020||+9%||1 Apr 2021||+12%||1 Oct 2021|